Skip to content

 Rocky Mountains

-Stewardship for the land and ensuring that the natural beauty of the property is maintained was a critical second part of the mission.
-The team aimed to exceed client expectations for energy performance and incorporated active and passive systems with the goal of reducing the home’s carbon footprint.
-We chose to re-use the building site from the existing house to minimize the site impact, but rotated the building to move out of the 100 year floodplain setback, and provide every living space a direct connection to the view and sound of Snowmass Creek.
+Ensuring the maintenance of the property’s natural beauty, and ecological health, was a critical part of the mission.
+To exceed our clients’ expectations for energy performance, and incorporate active and passive systems to reduce the home’s carbon footprint, we chose to re-use the site of a pre-existing house; rotated the new building to move it out of the 100-year floodplain setback; and provided every living space a visual and auditory connection to the adjacent creek – from which the house takes its name.

 Project Completion